rajveerb/lotus/README.md

 2. **LotusMap** - A mapping methodology to reconstruct a mapping between Python functions and the underlying C++ functions they call, effectively linking high-level Python functions with low-level hardware counters.

 Above combination is powerful as it allows enables users to better reason about their pipeline’s performance, both at the level of preprocessing operations and their performance on hardware resource usage.

+To quickly navigate this repository - refer to our [Deep wiki](https://deepwiki.com/rajveerb/lotus) page created by Deviv.ai

 ## Cite Lotus